![]() |

 Downloading and Evaluating Open Images¶

 Downloading Google’s Open Images dataset is now easier than ever with the FiftyOne Dataset Zoo!
-You can load all three splits of Open Images V6, including image-level labels, detections, segmentations, and visual relationships.
+You can load all three splits of Open Images V7, including image-level labels, detections, segmentations, visual relationships, and point labels.

 FiftyOne also natively supports Open Images-style evaluation, so you can easily evaluate your object detection models and explore the results directly in the library.